-Make delicious bakery style muffins in your home kitchen with this easy fresh strawberry muffins recipe.
+Make this delicious bakery style strawberry muffins recipe in your home kitchen with this easy recipe.
 Dotted with juicy strawberries and a sweet vanilla glaze, this recipe is perfect for for breakfast, brunch, or afternoon snack time.
 With fluffy golden tops, they remind me of the fresh flavors of strawberry shortcake.

 Dear readers, you know that I do everything possible to bring you recipes with honest ratings and the best tips possible.

 So, as I sit to write this post describing these easy muffins that I made a few days ago, I brewed a cup of fresh coffee in my new Keurig machine (that I love!), grabbed one of the strawberry muffins out of the freezer, and popped it in the microwave for 20 seconds.